KaeroDot/myrails-braking-energy/readme.md

   pulse.
 - The number of samples between pulse start/end and shifted pulse start/end and noise start/end has to be set at the beginning of the script.
+- Noise in between pulses is overestimated because the voltage drop across the rheostat is some (unknown) zero: Vdwnf falls across the GTO.
+- Resistance of braking rheostat is estimated based on peak value of current pulse.
 - Variation of boundaries to obtain uncertainties:

   ![](pulse_fitting_explanation.png)